MAA-98/gill/README.md

 gill ([-m|--message <text> ...]) [-f|--file <filename> ...] [-l|--line <range> ...] ...
 ```

-### 3 Rules:

-1. Flags are stored until another is given, so arguments can always be stacked after a flag.

-2. Files are stored until another is given, `-l` applies to the most recent file given.
-Has the flexibility to insert messages in between lines without losing reference to file.

-3. IMPORTANT: If a line of a file is never inserted, then the whole file is inserted at the position it was designated.

-### Test Usage
+### Test

 ```bash
 gill --test [-m|--message <text> ...] [-f|--file <filename> ...] [-l|--line <range> ...] ...
 ```

 - Prepend with ```--test``` command to print the prompt created, rather than sending to API.

+### 3 Rules:

+1. Flags are stored until another is given, so arguments can always be stacked after a flag.

+2. Files are stored until another is given and `-l` applies to the most recent file given.
+This gives the flexibility to insert messages in between lines without losing reference to file.

+3. IMPORTANT: If a line of a file is never inserted, then the whole file is inserted at the position the file was given.

+### Line Range Syntax

+Line ranges for `-l` flags are always inclusive and can be specified in various ways:

+- Single line: `-l 8`
+- Finite Inclusive Range: `-l 12-15` or any of `-l 12--15`, `-l 12,15`, `-l 12.15`, `-l 12..15`
+- From beginning or till end: start of file till line 12 with `-l -12` or line 12 till end of file with `-l 12-`.
+Or the other delimiters `--`, `,`, `.`, `..`
+- Multiple `-l` flags/args can stack for multiple excerpts from one file.

 ## Examples